Davidhzk2/Davidhzk2/README.md

 ### Hi, I´m David Herrera 👋💻

 ### About me
-i am a software developer , ilike to  learn about technology and programing languajes,growth and inprove my develop skills with web and movile apps
+i am a software developer , i like to  learn about technology and programing languajes, growth and inprove my develop skills with web and movile apps

 ###  Skills

 i have knowledge about diferents tecnologies as:
-HTML, CSS, JAVASCRIPT, PYHTON, ANDROID
+HTML, CSS, JAVASCRIPT, ANGULAR, PYHTON, SQL, ANDROID

 ### Contact
 https://github-readme-stats.vercel.app/api?username=Davidhzk2